 When making repairs, you may have them knock on your door or leave a note to tell you the water, gas, or electricity will be shut off while they work.
 Trenches and holes will need to be dug.
 Parts and machinery will need to be obtained.
 It may take a little while.
 Don’t be frustrated or annoyed.
 Be grateful that they are there to ensure you have the life-sustaining necessities you don’t even have to think about.

 Did you know?

 525 McWane Poles' Ductile iron utility poles withstood winds of 180 mph and were used for Hurricane Irma power restoration.
 Watch this video to see the destruction and dangers our hidden responders face, both underground and overhead. (link: https://youtu.be/-wnqEtG1kRE)

 CALL BEFORE YOU DIG

 Are you planning a project around your home or business that requires you to dig underground?
 Remember the millions of miles of utilities that lay just under your feet.
 Whether you are installing a mailbox, planting a tree, or building a deck, be sure to Call 811.

 Your call alerts utilities of your plans to dig and lets utilities mark approximate locations of underground utility lines.
 This can protect you from serious injury/death or property damage and prevents interruption of your utility service.

-Our nation has slowly begun to recognize the hidden responders who keep our massive utility system running safely, smoothly, and efficiently.
-Special days have been set aside to acknowledge their efforts such as Water Professionals Appreciation Day in early May or National Lineman’s Appreciation Day in mid-April.
+Our nation has begun recognizing the hidden responders who keep our massive utility system running safely, smoothly, and efficiently.
+Special days have been set aside to acknowledge their efforts, such as Water Professionals Appreciation Day, which falls on a date designated by your state, or National Lineman’s Appreciation Day in mid-April.
 But you don’t have to wait to show your gratitude.
-Take a quick moment to send a note to your local utility or even give thumbs up to these folks in the field, because even a fire fighter needs a hero!
+Take a quick moment to send a note to your local utility or even give thumbs up to these folks in the field because even a firefighter needs a hero!